 Backorders in Magento

 Backorder is an important part of any business, especially in the e-commerce field.
-It allows merchants to sell products that they’re currently out of stock.
+It allows merchants to sell products that’re currently out of stock.
 It increases the customer experience and make them feel more satisfied with the brand.

 Backorders are part of the default Magento functionality.
 Magento gives you these three options: